evervault/node-secureworker/README.md

 $ browserify --insert-global-vars __filename,__dirname --no-commondir -t [ babelify --presets [ es2015 ] ] enclave-source.js > enclave-bundle.js
 ```

-Once you have files you want to build into an enclave (e.g., `enclave-bundle.js`, `tests.js`), you can use a tool
-provided by this package to build an enclave file `enclave.so`:
+Once you have files you want to build into an enclave (e.g., `enclave-bundle.js`, `tests.js`), you can use the `secureworker-create` binary in this package to build an enclave file `enclave.so`:

 ```
 $ secureworker-create --output enclave.so enclave-bundle.js tests.js